Kompagnistræde 11: Køhlert family

 The property was home to 18 residents in four households at the 1840 census.
-Henriette Zuschlag resided on the second floor with the school teacher Anna Foss, two girls (boarders/pupilsm aged 13 and 16) and one maid.
+Henriette Zuschlag resided on the second floor with the school teacher Anna Foss, two girls (boarders/pupils, aged 13 and 16) and one maid.
 Niels C. Køhlert, rodemester of St. Ann's East Quarter, resided on the first floor with his wife Elisa Køhlert (née Dein), their three children (aged 11 to 19) and one maid.
-Dorthe Margrethe Thiesen (née Køhlert), a widow bookdealer, resided on the ground floor with one maid.
-Ane Catharine Møller (née Broberg), a widow tea-and-porcelain merchant, resided in the basement with her three daughters (aged 10 to 15).
+Dorthe Margrethe Thiesen (née Køhlert), a widow bookdealer, resided on the ground floor with one maid.Ane Catharine Møller (née Broberg), a widow tea-and-porcelain merchant, resided in the basement with her three daughters (aged 10 to 15).

 The property was home to 15 residents in four households at the 1845 census.
 Niels and Elise Kønlert still resided on the first floor with their three children and one maid.
 Dorthe Margrethe Thiesen was also still based on the ground floor with one maid.
 Peter Christian Mønster, whose profession is listed as Bagtøjt Purser, resided on the second floor with his wife Margarethe Christine Møller, their 18-year-old daughter and one maid.
 Ane Cathrine Møller resided in the basement with her two daughters (aged 17 and 19).

 The property was home to 28 residents in four households at the 1850 census.
-Niels and Elisa Köhlert still resided on the first floor with their three children and one maid.
+Niels and Elisa Köhlertstill resided on the first floor with their three children and one maid.
 Ane Chatrine Møller and her two daughters were also still based in the basement.
 They had now been joined by her 14-year-old niece Emma Rosalie Larsen.
-Hertz (Herman) Samiel Levin resoded on the ground floor with his wife Jette Meyer Levin. their two children (aged one and two), his wife's three sisters (aged 14 to 34) and three maids (one of them also a wet nurse).
+Hertz (Herman) Samiel Levin resided on the ground floor with his wife Jette Meyer Levin, their two children (aged one and two), his wife's three sisters (aged 14 to 34) and three maids (one of them also a wet nurse).
 Christian Ferdinand Thomsen, a senior clerk (fuldmægtig), resided on the second floor with his wife Caroline Henriette Jensen, their five children (aged two to 10) and one maid.

-The propertyb was home to 22 residents in four households at the 1860 census.
+The property was home to 22 residents in four households at the 1860 census.
 Niels and Elisa Køhlert had now moved to the new third-floor apartment.
 They lived there with their three children and one maid.
 Johannes Ulrichsen, a piano maker, resided on the second floor with his wife Andera Olivia Ulrichsen (née Faith), their 16-year-old daughter and a maid.
 Gjerløv Christian Krog Schiøler, a theology student (1834–1913; later pastor of Gunderup Parish), resided on the first floor with the widow (of a master shoemaker Hermann Chr.
 Nielsen, Vingårdstræde No. 132) Lovise Amalie Uttenreitter, her daughter Caroline Emilie Uttenreitter, housekeeper-and-teacher Emilie Augusta Nelthopp and one maid.
-Anna Cathrine Møller was stilled based in the basement.
+Anna Cathrine Møller was still based in the basement.
 They now shared it with a barkeeper, a sailor, and two maids.

 The physician Ludvig von Lorentz (1829–1891) was among the residents in 1862.